Liverpool face Atletico Madrid in the Champions League this evening, as both sides begin their European campaigns.

 He added the FA Cup the following season – scoring again in a semi-final against Chelsea – before falling out of favour during his third campaign, returning to Atletico Madrid as part of the deal that saw Fernando Torres head to Merseyside.

-He scored 30 goals in 122 appearances for Liverpool before two seasons at Atletico, later enjoying a nomadic career that included spells at Racing Santander, Panathinaikos, Atletico Kolkata and Central Coast Mariners amongst others.
+He scored 30 goals in 122 appearances for Liverpool before two seasons at Atletico.
+Garcia later enjoyed a nomadic career that included spells at Racing Santander, Panathinaikos, Atletico Kolkata, and Central Coast Mariners.

 Fernando Torres